 748 million people in the world do not have access to an improved source of drinking water.

-Do you know any interesting or fun facts about water?
+Do you know any fun facts about water?
 Share them in the comments below!

 Are you fascinated with all things H20?
 Check out these amazing facts about the Atlantic Ocean